mkearney/goodslides/README.md

 Users still have lots of room to customize beyond the intial default template, which simply includes a couple of bright colors.
-To modify the style and format of the slides, use the `goodslides.theme` function.
-For the most part, themes are limited to different pairs of colors, but users may also experiment with logos and banners (logo1 = topright, logo2 = topleft, logo3 = transition banner) and lighter (stroke = TRUE) and darker (stroke = FALSE) variants.
+To modify the style and format of the slides, use the `goodslides.theme()` function.
+For the most part, themes are limited to various color pairs, but users may also experiment with logos and banners (logo1 = topright, logo2 = topleft, logo3 = transition banner) and lighter (stroke = TRUE) and darker (stroke = FALSE) variants.